In Winston-Salem appearance, Trump blasts Biden, vows 'to keep jobs at home'

 WINSTON-SALEM — President Donald Trump blasted Democratic rival Joe Biden and “left-wing extremists” at a rally Tuesday night, marking his third visit to North Carolina in a little over two weeks.

-Long lines and a sea of red caps — about 1,000 people in all — were visible hours before Trump arrived in Air Force One to Winston-Salem’s Smith Reynolds Airport.
+Long lines and a sea of red caps — about 1,000 people in all — were visible hours before Trump arrived in Air Force One at Winston-Salem’s Smith Reynolds Airport.

 Trump said he will do better with Black, Hispanic and Asian voters than pundits think.